 Ida: At least 1 dead, more than a million customers without power in Louisiana

-Dangerous storm surge, damaging winds, and flash flooding are continuing over portions of southeastern Louisiana and southern Mississippi, the NHC said.
+Dangerous storm surge, damaging winds and flash flooding continue over parts of Louisiana and Mississippi

-Ida, the powerful hurricane that was downgraded to a tropical storm early Monday, continued to pound Louisiana after leaving more than a million customers without power, the entire city of New Orleans in the dark and at least one person dead.
+Ida, the powerful hurricane that was downgraded to a tropical storm early Monday, continued to lash Louisiana after leaving more than a million customers without power, the entire city of New Orleans in the dark and at least one person dead.

-As of 4 a.m. local time, Ida was located about 95 miles south-southwest of Jackson, Mississippi, with maximum sustained winds of 60 mph -- down from 105 mph late Sunday, according to the National Hurricane Center (NHC).
-The storm was moving north at 8 mph.
+As of 4 a.m. local time, Ida was located about 95 miles south-southwest of Jackson, Mississippi, with maximum sustained winds of 60 mph – down from 105 mph late Sunday, according to the National Hurricane Center (NHC).
+The storm was moving north near 8 mph.

-A hurricane warning has been replaced with a tropical storm warning from Grand Isle, Louisiana, to the Mouth of the Pearl River as well as Lake Pontchartrain, Lake Maurepas, and metropolitan New Orleans.
+A hurricane warning has been replaced with a tropical storm warning from Grand Isle, Louisiana, to the Alabama-Florida state line, as well as Lake Pontchartrain, Lake Maurepas, and metropolitan New Orleans.

 HURRICANE IDA: US COAST GUARD READY TO MOVE IN FOR RESCUE OPERATIONS MOMENT STORM TAMPERS DOWN

-Dangerous storm surge, damaging winds, and flash flooding are still continuing over portions of southeastern Louisiana and southern Mississippi., according to the NHC.
+Tropical storm conditions and dangerous storm surge, damaging winds and flash flooding are still continuing over portions of southeastern Louisiana and southern Mississippi, according to the hurricane center.

+The agency noted that a few tornadoes are also possible, mainly across southeast Mississippi, southwest Alabama and the western Florida Panhandle through Monday night.

 Louisiana Gov. John Bel Edwards had said that Ida could be the most powerful hurricane to hit the state in more than 160 years.

-On Sunday evening, the entire city of New Orleans was without power, according to city officials.
-Entergy New Orleans, the city's power supplier, said Ida’s intensity has caused catastrophic damage in its path, including a "load imbalance to the company’s transmission and generation."
+On Sunday evening, all of New Orleans was without power, according to city officials.
+Entergy New Orleans, the city's power supplier, said Ida’s intensity has caused catastrophic damage, including a "load imbalance to the company’s transmission and generation."

-The city relies on Entergy for backup power for the pumps that remove storm water from city streets.
+The city relies on Entergy for backup power for the pumps that remove stormwater from city streets.
 Entergy said the only power in the city was coming from generators.

 "We’re making every effort to learn more and rectify," Entergy tweeted.